emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 <p>http://www.youtube.com/watch?v=tKBlk_q83II</p>

-If you have a support question or want to see what other awesome features we are building, you can <a href="http://twitter.com/emailit">Follow us on Twitter</a>!
+> If you have a support question or want to see what other awesome features we are building, you can <a href="http://twitter.com/emailit">Follow us on Twitter</a>!
+Using the button on your website?
+Please let us know, we'd love to see it in action :) @emailit

 With **constant research and development**, **60+ thousand websites** use E-MAILiT's share buttons, **200+ thousand monthly social interactions**, reached **70+ million hits worldwide**, we trying to build a better worldwide social web, to be **the best sharing platform** by providing unique and innovative marketing tools and services, worldwide and help Publishers promote their web content online through innovation!